serpro69/ktchn8s/docs/installation/production/network.md

 ip dhcp excluded-address 10.10.10.20 10.10.10.29    ! k8s worker nodes
 ip dhcp excluded-address 10.10.10.30 10.10.10.39    ! storage nodes

 !
-Exclude the IP range you plan to use for MetalLB (for K8s LoadBalancer services).
-!
-This range should NOT overlap with any static or DHCP-assigned IPs. ip dhcp excluded-address 10.10.10.40 10.10.10.69    ! metal lb range
+Exclude the IP range you plan to use for LoadBalancer !
+This range should NOT overlap with any static or DHCP-assigned IPs. ip dhcp excluded-address 10.10.10.40 10.10.10.69    !
+LB IP pool

 !
 Define the DHCP pool for the Homelab network ip dhcp pool HOMELAB_POOL_VLAN10